Africa Alive

-Africa Alive!
-Zoological Reserve, formerly known as Africa Alive! and Suffolk Wildlife Park, is a zoo located in Kessingland, Suffolk, UK.
+Africa Alive Zoological Reserve, formerly known as Africa Alive! and Suffolk Wildlife Park, is a zoo located in Kessingland, Suffolk, UK.
 It is situated off the A12 at Kessingland 2 mi south of Lowestoft.

-Africa Alive!
-Zoological Reserve is part of the Zoological Society of East Anglia, a registered charity, and a member of the World Association of Zoos and Aquariums (WAZA), the European Association of Zoos and Aquaria (EAZA), and the British and Irish Association of Zoos and Aquariums (BIAZA).
+Africa Alive Zoological Reserve is part of the Zoological Society of East Anglia, a registered charity, and a member of the World Association of Zoos and Aquariums (WAZA), the European Association of Zoos and Aquaria (EAZA), and the British and Irish Association of Zoos and Aquariums (BIAZA).

-With thousands of animals from around the world, set in over 100 acres of stunning countryside, Africa Alive Zoological Reserve is the perfect place to set your sights on some of Africa's most iconic animals, whilst learning more about their natural instincts, habitats and conservation.
-The spectacular centrepiece of the reserve is the ‘Plains of Africa’ display where guests can see five species of African Savannah animals roaming together, including majestic Giraffe and heavyweight Rhinos.
-The Discovery Centre operates regular animal handling sessions for a chance to get hands on with some of the smaller animals.

-The reserve also offers a great outdoor play area, as well as restaurants, free parking, disabled facilities and a gift shop.

 History

 Suffolk Wildlife Park was acquired by Banham Zoo in 1991 with the idea of creating an animal park hosting some animals bred in their zoo, without having to transfer them long distances.
 The theme of `animals from the African continent' was decided upon when the park was created.
 On Tuesday 21 March 2006, the Park officially rebranded as Africa Alive!
 Africa Alive! along with Banham Zoo became a charity in 2013 under the Zoological Society of East Anglia.
 In February 2022, a part of the lion enclosure's fence was smashed by a fallen tree during Storm Eunice.
 The ZSEA launched a fundraiser to meet the costs of the damage, which had reached over £63,000.